Smoky Black Bean Chili Recipe

 If using ground beef, heat a soup pot over medium-high heat, and add olive oil when hot.
 Add ground beef, and cook, stirring occasionally.
 Add 1/4 teaspoon salt.

-Once beef is no longer pink, turn down heat to medium and add onion, bell pepper, garlic, and another 1/4 teaspoon salt.
+Once beef is no longer pink, turn down heat to medium and add onion, bell pepper, garlic, spices, and another 1/4 teaspoon salt.
 Cook for 10 minutes, stirring occasionally.

 Add soaked and drained black beans, water, and another 1/2 teaspoons salt.
 Stir to combine.
 Bring to a boil, turn heat to a simmer, and cover.
 Cook for 50-60 minutes, until black beans are soft.
 If chili starts to stick, add a little bit more water.